haghard/sport-center/README.md

 `Akka-Cluster for distributed cluster membership`

 * Domain:  Loosely coupled command or query side microservice with sharded domain.
 We use Akka-Http, Akka-Persistense and Akka-Sharding to achieve this.
 Each Domain node is a place for one or several shards of the domain.
 Domain itself is a set of Persistent Actors.
 One Persistent Actor for one team.
-Every Game Persistent Actor persists incoming events in Event Journal(Mongo in own case) and updates own state.
+Every Game Persistent Actor persists incoming events in Event Journal (Mongo in own case) and updates own state.
-Domain node by itself could be `query-side-results` or `query-side-standing`:
+Domain node by itself could be 2 kind `Query-side-results` or `Query-side-standing`:
-  `query-side-results` Node respond on results query like:
+  `Query-side-results` Node respond on results query like:
     _`http://{ip}:{port}/api/results/{dt}` - returns all results for defined date_
     _`http://{ip}:{port}/api/results/{team}/last` - returns last default 5 results_
-  `query-side-standing` Node respond standing query:
+  `Query-side-standing` Node respond standing query:
     http://{ip}:{port}/api/standings/{dt} - returns teams standing for defined date

 We can run as many as we want Query-side-results and Query-side-standing node for scalability